PoloOnTheGo/JATOS_docs_v3/pages/JATOS-with-MySQL.md

       ```

    1. Create a user for JATOS:

-      You can use any username and password but have to remember them when configuring JATOS later on.

       ```bash
-      GRANT ALL PRIVILEGES ON jatos.* TO 'jatosuser'@'localhost' IDENTIFIED BY 'password';
+      CREATE USER 'jatosuser'@'localhost' IDENTIFIED BY 'myPassword';
       ```

+      Remember your username and password.
+You need them when configuring JATOS later on.

-   1. Log out and log in with the newly created user:
+   1. Grant privileges to the new user:

       ```bash
+      GRANT ALL PRIVILEGES ON jatos.* TO 'jatosuser'@'localhost';
+      ```

+   1. You can test the new user: log out of MySQL with `exit` and back in with the newly created user:

+      ```bash
       mysql -u jatosuser -p
       ```

-   1. Exit the database with `exit`

-Appart from giving JATOS access to the database it is **not** necessary to create any tables - JATOS is doing this automatically.
+**Appart from giving JATOS access to the database it is not necessary to create any tables - JATOS is doing this automatically.**

 Now you have to configure JATOS to use your MySQL.